Ditectrev/Amazon-Web-Services-Certified-AWS-Certified-Security-SCS-C02-Practice-Tests-Exams-Questions-Answers/README.md

 ![Question 360](images/question360.png)

-- [x] Change the ג€Resourceג€ from ג€arn: aws:s3:::Bucketג€ to ג€arn:aws:s3:::Bucket/*ג€.
+- [x] Change the "Resource" from "arn: aws:s3:::Bucket" to "arn:aws:s3:::Bucket/*".
-- [ ] Change the ג€Principalג€ from ג€*ג€ to {AWS:ג€arn:aws:iam: : account-number: user/usernameג€}.
+- [ ] Change the "Principal" from "*" to {AWS:"arn:aws:iam: : account-number: user/username"}.
-- [ ] Change the ג€Versionג€ from ג€2012-10-17ג€ to the last revised date of the policy.
+- [ ] Change the "Version" from "2012-10-17" to the last revised date of the policy.
-- [ ] Change the ג€Actionג€ from [ג€s3:*ג€] to [ג€s3:GetObjectג€, ג€s3:ListBucketג€].
+- [ ] Change the "Action" from ["s3:*"] to ["s3:GetObject", "s3:ListBucket"].

 ### The Security Engineer has discovered that a new application that deals with highly sensitive data is storing Amazon S3 objects with the following key pattern, which itself contains highly sensitive data.
 Pattern: "randomID_datestamp_PII.csv" Example: "1234567_12302017_000-00-0000 csv" The bucket where these objects are being stored is using server-side encryption (SSE).
 Which solution is the most secure and cost-effective option to protect the sensitive data?